 Figure 6.
-The UA online store at my.uaudio.com Registration Registration at my.uaudio.com is required for all UAD users to obtain UAD card authorizations, redeem vouchers, purchase optional UAD plug-in licenses, get software updates, and receive customer support.
+Accessing the UA online store from www.uaudio.com Registration Registration at my.uaudio.com is required for all UAD users to obtain UAD device authorizations, redeem vouchers, purchase optional UAD plug-in licenses, get software updates, and receive customer support.
 It is also an opportunity for you to inform us of your system details so we can serve you better, and for us to keep you informed about important updates and new product announcements.
-Account A my.uaudio.com account is required to use UAD-Powered Plug-Ins, because UAD plug-ins must be authorized for use, and authorization can only occur after the UAD card is registered to an account.
+Account A my.uaudio.com account is required to use UAD- Powered Plug-Ins, because UAD plug-ins must be authorized for use, and authorization can only occur after the UAD device is registered to an account.
 UAD registration also entitles you to free UAD Customer Support and special promotional offers.
 Creation The first time you visit my.uaudio.com you are prompted to create your account.
 Your email address is your account login.
 You'll be prompted to enter your name, address, and password, and set your email notification preferences.
 Login When you revisit my.uaudio.com, you are prompted to login to your account.
 Your email address is your account login; the password was specified when the account was created.
 If you forget your password you can have the store email your password to you.
 You have the option to stay logged in (via a browser cookie) if desired so you don't have to keep entering the credentials.
 My Profile "My Profile" is where product registration details such as name and mailing address are stored and edited.
 Your email subscription preferences are also set here so you can choose whether or not to receive email announcements for our webzine and promotional offers.
 Your email address is your my.uaudio.com account identifier and login.
 You can change the email address (and the my.uaudio.com login) on the My Profile page.
-We respect your privacy and your email address will never be shared with any other parties.
-Buying Plug-Ins To obtain optional UAD plug-in licenses, simply visit my.uaudio.com, browse the complete line of plug-ins at our secure online store, and complete your purchase with several payment options or use the voucher credit that was applied during card registration.
+Buying Plug-Ins To obtain optional UAD plug-in licenses, simply visit my.uaudio.com, browse the complete line of plug-ins at our secure online store, and complete your purchase with several payment options or use the voucher credit that was applied during device registration.
 Lots of product information such as features, specifications, audio/video demos, and reviews are available on the plug-in product pages at the store to help you make your buying decisions.
 Purchase Procedure To purchase and authorize an optional UAD plug-in: